jindrichmynarz/dissertation/parts/sparql.md

 If fact, both left and right folds can be used, since the aggregation functions we employ are associative.

-Given these formulas we can describe how the matchmaker works.
+Given these formulas we can summarize how the matchmaker works.
 Using a configuration of query expansion and weighting, for a query contract $c_{q}$ the matchmaker retrieves concept associations $ca \in match(c_{q}, dir, h)$.
 Concept associations are partitioned into subsets by the bidder awarded with their contract.
 Each concept association in these partitions is subsequently weighted to produce $ws = map(weight, ca)$.
 The obtained weights are combined to a single weight of each concept association $w = foldl(comb, 1, ws)$.
 A tuple $ws$ of the combined weights $w$ from a partition by bidder can be then aggregated by $foldl(agg, 0, ws)$ to produce match scores.
-Matches are sorted by their score in descending order and the top-$k$ matches are output.
+Finally, matches are sorted by their score in descending order and the top-$k$ matches are output.

 ### Non-personalized matchmaking